-More insightful method to simulate the QV circuit might try to leverage this universality.
+A more insightful method for simulating the QV circuit might try to leverage this universality.
 An approach based on Pauli shadows \cite{bermejo2024quantum, angrisani2024classically} provides an algorithm to calculate any expectation value of quantum circuit outputs, for fixed precision, with polynomial complexity.
-However, this approach also falls short, since to classify outputs, one needs the errors to be smaller than the probabilities of outputs $\approx 2^{-N}$.
+However, this approach also falls short, since, to classify outputs, one needs the errors to be smaller than the output probabilities $\approx 2^{-N}$.
 This requires exponential precision, resulting in exponential complexity \cite{angrisani2024classically}.
 Thus, we infer that to overcome QV test scalability issue, one must modify its structure, as we propose in this work.